iziuqo/figma-nodes/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📄 License

+This project was created by [izaias](http://izaias.vercel.app) while trying to understand Google Stitch's Copy to figma feature.

 ---

 **💡 Found this useful?** Give it a star ⭐ and share with other Figma developers!